-During our regular meetings at the St. Catharines Public Library, we feature guest speakers from the industry who discuss areas of particular interest to writers – whether it’s manuscript editing, journalism, scriptwriting or self-publishing.
+We have several workshops at the St. Catharines Public Library, where we feature guest speakers from the industry who discuss areas of particular interest to writers – whether it’s manuscript editing, journalism, scriptwriting or self-publishing.
 Some past speakers include Sandra Bell-Lundy, Kelley Armstrong, Maxine Trottier, Robin Duke, Cora Taylor, Alexandra Leggat and Brad Smith.
 We also hold regular critiquing nights where members can read their work in progress and get suggestions about craft and potential markets.
 Members looking for a more detailed critique of their manuscripts can receive assistance by booking sessions with our writer-in-residence or attending one of the writing sub-groups that meet outside of branch meetings.

 Always involved with the local community, we’ve collaborated in the past with members of the Niagara District Art Association and the St. Catharines Artists Association through our Poets & Painters exchanges.
 In 1985 and 1997, our branch hosted the National Conference of the Canadian Authors Association at Brock University featuring workshops and activities on a range of writing topics.
 The branch has also established the Joan Tovenati Memorial Prize for Poetry with Brock University.